 Your A/C unit is vital to maintaining the comfort and livability of your home, especially during the summer months in an area like Tampa, where the humidity can make an A/C-less home a nightmare.
 A serviceable, reliable unit isn’t even considered a luxury in the area; it’s a necessity, and having one peter out unexpectedly is something you’ll want to avoid at all costs.

 Instead of crossing that bridge when you come to it and being forced to shell out hard-earned money to pay a technician to repair the entire unit, you can take some fairly simple steps at home to ensure your unit stays in tip-top shape.
-Acree Air Conditioning has a few DIY tips you can follow to regularly check up on your A/C unit, which will hopefully keep it running without a hitch and keep it from deciding to clunk out when you least expect it.
+Acree Plumbing, Air & Electric has a few DIY tips you can follow to regularly check up on your A/C unit, which will hopefully keep it running without a hitch and keep it from deciding to clunk out when you least expect it.
 You’ll stay cool, you’ll save money by keeping its efficiency up, and you’ll keep it running longer.
 A win-win-win!

 - Before you get anywhere near the inside of your unit, shut off the power – accidentally having the fan blades spin while you’re working on it… wouldn’t be good.
 You can switch it off either by flipping the breaker itself or turning the switch off near the condenser.
 Actually, go ahead and do both.
 Better safe than sorry.

 - Grab a screwdriver, pry open the fasteners on the grill covering the fan and flip it open.
 Once inside, you’ve got free reign to clean the blades and vacuum out all the debris that may have accumulated on it.
 Clean the fins in the radiator as well by gently using a hose from the inside – don’t use a pressure washer, which will damage the malleable metal fins.